-Reader-response is a kind of essay used to express a thoughtful reaction to what (poem, short story, novel essay, or other forms of text) someone has read.
+Reader-response is a kind of essay used to express and defend a thoughtful reaction to what (poem, short story, novel essay, or other forms of text) someone has read.
 As a reaction to a text, in which a reader examines, explains, and defends his personal reaction to a text, reader response is also called a “reaction paper”.
 A reader-response is therefore more than just a summary.
 It explores why a reader likes or dislikes the reading, explains whether she/he agrees or disagrees with the author, identifies the reading's purpose, and criticizes the text.

 Reader-response is based on the theory which emphasizes the reader's significant role in the reading process and in the creation of meaning.
 Reader-response diverts the emphasis away from the text as the sole determiner of meaning to the significance of the reader in analyzing and studying the meaning or the interpretation of texts (Bressler, 1999).
 While reading, a reader creates her or his own meaning through a “transaction” with the text based on personal associations.
 The reader is not a passive receiver of information or meaning.
 He or she actively participates in the creation of a text's meaning.